webplatform/docs/tutorials/using_specific_list_styles/index.md

    <li>Autem vellum</li>
  </ol></syntaxhighlight>

-And the result might look like this:
+And that result might look like this:

 [[File:csslists2.png]]

 ''Figure 2.
 Ordered list items marked with capital letters.''

-The {{ cssxref("list-style") }} property is a shorthand property.
+The <code>list-style</code> property is a shorthand property.
 In complex style sheets, you might prefer to use separate properties to set separate values.
-For links to these separate properties, and to learn more details about how CSS specifies lists, see the {{ cssxref("list-style") }} reference page.
+For links to these separate properties, and to learn more details about how CSS specifies lists, see [[css/properties/list-style|list-style]].

-If you are using a markup language like HTML that provides conventional tags for unordered ({{ HTMLElement("ul") }}) and ordered ({{ HTMLElement("ol") }}) lists, then it is good practice to use the tags in the way they were intended.
-However, you can use CSS to make {{ HTMLElement("ul") }} display ordered and {{ HTMLElement("ol") }} display unordered if you wish.

 Browsers differ in the way they implement the styles for lists.
 Do not expect your style sheet to provide identical results in all browsers.

 ===Counters===

 '''Note: ''' Some browsers do not support counters.
-The [http://www.quirksmode.org/css/contents.html CSS contents and browser compatibility] page on the [http://www.quirksmode.org/ Quirks Mode site] contains a detailed chart of browser compatibility for this and other CSS features.
-Individual pages in the [/en/CSS_Reference CSS Reference] section of this site also contain browser compatibility tables.
+The [http://www.quirksmode.org/css/contents.html CSS contents and browser compatibility] page on the [http://www.quirksmode.org/ Quirks Mode] site contains a detailed chart of browser compatibility for this and other CSS features.
+You can also find useful information about browser compatibility at the extensive [http://caniuse.com Can I Use] site.

-You can use counters to number any elements, not only list items.
+You can use counters to number any elements, not just list items.
 For example, in some documents you might want to number headings or paragraphs.

 To specify numbering, you can add a ''counter'' with a name that you specify.

-In some element before the counting is to start, reset the counter with the property {{ cssxref("counter-reset") }} and the name of your counter.
+In some element before the counting is to start, reset the counter with the property <code>counter-reset</code> and the name of your counter.
 The parent of the elements you are counting is a good place to do this, but you can use any element that comes before the list items.

-In each element where the counter increments, use the property {{ cssxref("counter-increment") }} and the name of your counter.
+In each element where the counter should increment, use the property <code>counter-increment</code> and the name of your counter.
+Normally the element that displays the counter also increments it.

-To display your counter, add {{ cssxref(":before") }} or {{ cssxref(":after") }} to the selector and use the <code>content</code> property (as you did on the previous page, '''[/en/CSS/Getting_Started/Content Content]''').
+To display your counter, add <code>:before</code> or <code>:after</code> to the selector and use the <code>content</code> property to position the counter with the element.
 In the value of the <code>content</code> property, specify <code>counter()</code> with the name of your counter.
 Optionally specify a type.
 The types are the same as in the '''Ordered lists''' section above.

-Normally the element that displays the counter also increments it.
+For example, this rule resets a counter called "mynum" when an <code>h3</code> with a class of <code>numbered</code> is encountered, preparing the paragraphs following the <code>h3</code> to be numbered.

 <syntaxhighlight lang="css">h3.numbered {counter-reset: mynum;}</syntaxhighlight>

-This rule displays and increments the counter for every {{ HTMLELement("p") }} element with the class <code>numbered</code><nowiki>:</nowiki>
+This rule displays and increments the counter for every subsequent <code>p</code> element with the class <code>numbered</code>.

 <syntaxhighlight lang="css">p.numbered:before {
    content: counter(mynum) ": ";